-All good things must come to an end, & after several years of researching Recoleta Cemetery it’s time to move on to other projects.
+All good things must come to an end, & after several years of researching Recoleta Cemetery it’s time to concentrate to other projects.

-That’s not to say there won’t be any more posts ever.
-We will likely continue to post as time permits but nothing as regular as our standard 3 posts/week.
+We will continue to post as time permits but nothing as regular as our standard 3 posts/week.
 The prolonged pause is necessary in order to develop additional walking tours around Buenos Aires… & the rest of the world.
-Exciting stuff.
+Exciting stuff!
 Also, another year of full-time work in Europe means I will be away from Buenos Aires for most of this year.

 By way of a summary, here are a few interesting stats:

 Total # of posts: 400

 Total word count: almost 82,000 or about the size of a small novel

 Readership: over 3,000 unique visitors per month, about 180-200 per day.
 Amazing for a blog about a cemetery!